-Ouch!
-How can such a little injury cause such a big hurt?
-A tiny tear in a tiny nail on a single toe on a single foot can be the source of excruciating pain.
-The pain of a broken nail can be so intense that it can result in lameness, inactivity and possibly urination or defecation outside the litterbox.
-Kitties with broken nails will hold up the foot, limp around, and whine in discomfort.
-Plus, the bleeding that accompanies a torn nail further complicates the matter.
+A tiny tear in a nail on a single toe can be excruciatingly painful.
+The pain of a broken nail can be so intense that it can result in lameness, inactivity and possibly urination or defecation outside the litter box.
+Cats with broken nails will hold up the foot, limp around, and whine in discomfort.
+Bleeding that accompanies a torn nail further complicates the matter.

 Why do nails break?

-Cats love to scratch things and can break their nails when they snag them on carpet or upholstery fibers or scratching post materials.
-Sometimes the cat may jump off a chair or down from the countertop, and land on a foot or toe in such a way that a nail bends backward and breaks.
-Sometimes, the nails of older pets are so dry that they become brittle and break without much provocation at all.
-Longer nails tend to get “caught” more than short ones.
-Regardless of the reason, a broken nail hurts and bleeds so it requires immediate attention.
+Cats love to scratch things and can break their nails when they snag them on carpet, upholstery fibers, or scratching post materials.
+A cat may jump off a chair, or down from the countertop and land on a foot or toe in such a way that a nail bends backward and breaks.
+Sometimes, the nails of older pets are so dry they become brittle and break very easily.
+Longer nails tend to get “caught” more than short nails.
+Regardless of the reason, a broken nail hurts and bleeds and requires immediate attention.

 Why are broken nails such a problem?

-The nails of cats consist of a central collection of blood vessels and nerves that are called the quick (nail bed).
+The nails of cats consist of a central collection of blood vessels and nerves called the quick (nail bed).
 A layer of hard, horny material called keratin surrounds these sensitive structures and protects them.
 The quick is living tissue while the keratin is not.
-That is why trimming the tip of the nail is not painful for your pet but exposing the quick is uncomfortable.
+That is why trimming the tip of the nail is not painful for your pet, but exposing the quick is uncomfortable, and can lead to bleeding.

 What should I do if my cat has broken a nail?